 In some children, the condition may cause learning difficulties or emotional problems.

 Familial dysautonomia is a lifelong condition that continues to present challenges as a child develops.
 Many children and adults with the condition have difficulty coordinating movement and walking, which can lead to frequent falls.
-Orthopaedic problems such as scoliosis, or abnormal curvature of the spine, can also occur in children or teenagers, who may have difficulty maintaining normal posture.
+Orthopedic problems such as scoliosis, or abnormal curvature of the spine, can also occur in children or teenagers, who may have difficulty maintaining normal posture.

 During times of stress, people may experience dramatic surges in blood pressure, which can be accompanied by vomiting or retching.
 These symptoms are known as hypertensive vomiting crisis.
 Over time, repeated blood pressure swings can cause kidney and heart damage.